niteshbalusu11/lnproxy-ts/README.md

 ### Docker

-- For docker, check the Dockerfile and the same docker-compose.yaml file in the repo.
+- For docker, check the Dockerfile and the sample docker-compose.yaml file in the repo.

 ### NodeJs and Yarn